On getting to financial freedom faster.

 This all seems a bit of a hard slog as they say in England–unnecessary struggle.

-The good news is that the research on happiness has shown that it isn’t cutting the little expenses that makes the biggest difference, it is cutting the big expenses—your car, your house and your investment fees that make the biggest difference in happiness.
+The good news is that the research on happiness has shown that it isn’t cutting the little expenses that makes the biggest difference.
+It is cutting the big expenses—your car, your house and your investment fees that make the biggest difference in happiness.
+That’s because these are the biggest roadblocks to financial freedom.

 Yes, that’s right, you’ll be happier in a smaller house and driving a less expensive car if that means you can then take a family holiday, fund your retirement and have a bit more cash on hand.